 Zachary Marschall received a PhD from George Mason University and is an Adjunct Assistant Professor at the University of Kentucky.
 "Academically Speaking," his series for Campus Reform, reveals how radical ideas originating in academia impact Americans’ daily lives.
 Zachary is a member of the National Association of Scholars.

 Kate Hirzel is the Correspondent Director for Campus Reform.
 Kate manages the Campus Correspondents.
 Previously she worked as a field director for Presidential and Congressional campaigns.
 Kate graduated with majors in economics and management and political science and was president of College Republicans at Albion College.

 Ben Cook is Correspondent Editor for Campus Reform.
 He is completing his PhD at Syracuse University, previously graduating from the University of Central Florida, where he studied philosophy and political science.
 Ben has published professionally in the field of philosophy and has taught courses on political and moral theory.
 He also served as Fellow at the Jack Miller Center's Summer Institute on the republican tradition.

 Jared Gould serves as News Editor at Campus Reform.
 Prior to joining our team, Jared worked with former Governor Phil Bryant at Bryant Songy Snell Global Partners, a private government relations and business consulting firm in Ridgeland, Mississippi.
 He also previously worked in the Office of Governor Phil Bryant and The Faith & Politics Institute in Washington, D.C.
 He is a graduate of the University of Southern Mississippi.

-Alexa Schwerha is a reporter for Campus Reform.
+Alexa Schwerha is Campus Reform's Assistant Editor.
 She was the Regional Field Coordinator at Leadership Institute for Texas and New Mexico.
 She graduated Kent State University with a degree in Communication Studies and Political Science.
 Prior to her work at the Leadership Institute, she worked for the Ohio Republican Party to help elect Republicans across the state during the 2020 election cycle.